Shaping the distribution of neural responses with interneurons in a recurrent circuit model: Introduction

 Neural circuits are typically comprised of populations of primary (excitatory) neurons and local (inhibitory) interneurons.
-Extensive experimental measurements have led to the idea that local interneuron populations allow neural circuits to flexibly shape patterns of primary neuron responses so as to coordinate information flow \citep{freund1996interneurons,mcbain2001interneurons,markram2004interneurons,wonders2006origin,kepecs2014interneuron,fishell2020interneuron}.
-Consequently, local interneurons are natural candidate substrates responsible for shaping circuit responses into efficient representations.
-However, the precise relationship between the physiological and anatomical properties of local interneurons and the coordinated response properties of populations of primary neurons remains unclear.
+Extensive experimental measurements have led to the idea that local interneuron populations allow neural circuits to flexibly shape patterns of primary neuron responses so as to coordinate or regulate information flow \citep{freund1996interneurons,mcbain2001interneurons,markram2004interneurons,wonders2006origin,kepecs2014interneuron,fishell2020interneuron,chini2022increase}.
+Consequently, local interneurons are natural candidate mechanisms responsible for shaping circuit responses into efficient representations.
+However, the precise relationship between the physiological properties and connectivity of local interneurons and the coordinated response properties of populations of primary neurons remains unclear.

-Several normative mechanistic models have been proposed to explain how neural circuits can \textit{linearly} transform their inputs to efficiently transmit information \citep{savin2010independent,king2013inhibitory,bahroun2021normative,lipshutz2022biologically,chapochnikov2023normative,duong2023adaptive}.
-These models are derived from optimization objectives for linear redundancy reduction, including (adaptive) whitening and ICA, and the circuit parameters (e.g., gains, synaptic weights) are optimized to match the data distribution.
-The optimization steps correspond to processes such as gain modulation and synaptic plasticity, thus demonstrating how adjustments of circuit parameters according to local signals can optimize a global, circuit-level objective for redundancy reduction of the neural responses.
-However, no real-world system is linear, and early sensory systems exhibit a host of prominent nonlinear response properties \citep{heeger_normalization_1992,schwartz_natural_2001,carandini2012normalization} that are not captured by these models.
+Several normative mechanistic models have been proposed to explain how neural circuits can \textit{linearly} transform their inputs into a representation whose distribution lies within a target set (e.g., the set of distributions with identity covariance) \citep{savin2010independent,king2013inhibitory,pehlevan2015normative,chapochnikov2023normative,duong2023adaptive}.
+These models are derived from optimization objectives for linear redundancy reduction, including (adaptive) decorrelation and ICA, and the circuit parameters (e.g., synaptic weights, response gains) are optimized to match the data distribution.
+In these cases, the optimization steps correspond to processes such as gain modulation and synaptic plasticity, thus demonstrating how adjustments of circuit parameters according to local signals can optimize a global, circuit-level objective for redundancy reduction of the neural responses.
+While linear transformations can remove second-order statistical dependencies, they cannot remove higher-order statistical dependencies that are prominent in sensory signals \citep{lyu2008reducing}.
+Furthermore, early sensory systems exhibit a host of prominent nonlinear response properties \citep{heeger_normalization_1992,schwartz_natural_2001,carandini2012normalization} that are not well-approximated by linear models.